Hopac/Hopac/Docs/Programming.md

 ```

 The time request server takes messages from the request channel and deals with
-the appropriately, either responding to them immediately or adding them to the
+them, either responding to them immediately or adding them to the queue of
-queue of pending requests:
+pending requests:

 ```fsharp
 let timeReqServer =